-Hawaiian-born adoptees do not have an unrestricted right to obtain their own original birth certificates.
+Adopted people born in Hawaii do not have an unrestricted right to obtain their own original birth certificates.
 Only people who are adopted in Hawaii can request and obtain their court adoption records, which should include an original birth certificate.
-Access to the court record is provided upon request to an adoptee who is at least 18 years of age and was adopted in Hawaii.
+Copies of the court record are provided upon request to an adoptee who is at least 18 years of age and was adopted in Hawaii.
 The law does not apply to people born in Hawaii but adopted in a different state.
 Conversely, those born outside of Hawaii but adopted in the state may request their court records in Hawaii.

 Because the law does not apply to all adoptees born in Hawaii and limits the records only to those who were adopted in Hawaii, I have changed the listing for Hawaii from “unrestricted” to “compromised.”
 Not all adoptees born in the state have an equal right to request and obtain their own original birth certificates.
 I explain my decision in greater detail here, including a recommended legislative fix.

 Court instructions and additional information to request court records are here.

 Relevant Laws of Hawaii: Original Birth Certificates

 § 338-17.7 Establishment of new certificates of birth, when

 (a) The department of health shall establish, in the following circumstances, a new certificate of birth for a person born in this State who already has a birth certificate filed with the department and who is referred to below as the “birth registrant”: